stanford-oval/cs224v-fall2021/hw1/README.md

 Our first step is to pick a domain and use Genie to synthesize training data for it.
 We will also convert [CSQA dataset](https://amritasaha1812.github.io/CSQA/) partially for few-shot training and validation.

-Sign up for a domain [here](https://docs.google.com/spreadsheets/d/1lZ_3EGYKPKvCtNV9kYschN7cnlKt03az9k3zSASa9tw/edit?usp=sharing) (using your Stanford email account), and edit the Makefile to set `experiment` to the domain you signed up at line 8 as follows:
+Sign up for a domain [here](https://docs.google.com/spreadsheets/d/1lZ_3EGYKPKvCtNV9kYschN7cnlKt03az9k3zSASa9tw/edit?usp=sharing) (using your Stanford email account).
+Each domain only has 5 slots maximum, so act quickly to secure the one you want to try.
+Edit the Makefile to set `experiment` to the domain you signed up at line 8 as follows:
 ```make
 experiment ?= <YOUR_DOMAIN>
 ```